 From Year one onwards, you will take professional practice and work experience modules, where you'll undertake work placements, internships and volunteering.

 Study exchanges with European colleges of Art and Design are available as part of the EU-funded Erasmus/Socrates programme.

 Get help to find your placement and support throughout from department staff and our award-winning careers service.

 You'll visit industry locations, trade fairs and renowned interior locations throughout your degree.
 We give real sites to all of our design projects and run regular study trips to galleries, including the RWA, V&A, Design Museum and Serpentine Gallery.

 We make annual trips to Clerkenwell Design Week and 100% Design, along with study trips abroad.
-We're currently organising a trip to Berlin for spring 2018.

 Access industry standard department facilities and resources, including our media studios and resources for laser cutting, plasterwork, ceramics, metalwork, woodwork, textile and print.
 Friendly technical support is always on hand.

 Our City Campus connects teaching and learning with some of the best creative and cultural organisations in Bristol.
 Attend guest lectures and seminars at the Arnolfini and at Watershed in Bristol city centre.